panyijing1997/IoTProject_OccupancyMonitoring/README.md

 # StudySpaceMonitoring

-Study Space Occupancy Monitoring -- Project for the course Building the Internet of Things with P2P and Cloud Computing.
+Study Space Occupancy Monitoring -- A nooby project for the course Building the Internet of Things with P2P and Cloud Computing :D

 <img src="./images/3.png" width="700"/>